NB-ENTOO/nb-ecommerce/memory-bank/activeContext.md

 - Prepare CI/CD pipeline for deployment

 ## Notes
+- All core Memory Bank files are now synchronized and up-to-date
 - Core frontend components are now implemented
 - Backend API structure is in place with product model and routes
 - Database connection is configured in server.js